ysyk2021/innovative-approaches-to-tough-challenges-the-power-of-creative-problem-solving/src/chapter-1-1.md

-# The Importance of Creative Problem-Solving

-## Introduction

 In today's rapidly changing world, facing tough challenges has become inevitable.
 Whether it's in our personal lives or professional careers, we encounter problems that demand innovative solutions.
 This chapter explores the significance of creative problem-solving and its impact on overcoming hurdles efficiently and effectively.